Every author should think about their online reputation and personal branding.

 But generally, it means you spend time developing your personal brand and trying to build an online, and perhaps as well as an offline, presence aimed at a particular target audience.

 The quickest and easiest way for most authors is to start building a solid social media platform to interact with people on a personal level.

 But this does not mean mixing professional and personal accounts.

 It might sound contradictory, but creating a personal brand is all about your profession as an author and not about your personal life.

-Your online profile should be all about how well you write books with no mention at all about how well you bake cakes.
+Your online profile on social networks should be all about how well you write books with no mention at all about how well you bake cakes.

 Ideas and tips for building a personal brand

 The key ingredients for effective personal branding are the same for authors as they are for any other professional pursuit.